Technology / Networking

 Follow us

-Quick Definition: Simple Network Management Protocol (SNMP) is an internet protocol that network devices can use to communicate with one another and share information.
 SNMP is one of the best resources available for collecting and organizing information about devices across an entire network and then modifying device behavior according to the results of that data.

 An Overview of SNMP [VIDEO]

 In this video, Jeremy Cioara covers configuring SNMPv3 on Cisco routers.
 You get a quick history of SNMP followed by a crash course in version 3’s additions: Views, Groups, and Users.
-Jeremy creates a new View, Group and User, then configures them and connects a device.
+Jeremy creates a new View, Group, and User, then configures them and connects a device.

 What, you might ask, was SNMP v1's main achievement?
 Existing at all.
 SNMP v1 was the first open standard for network management to be adopted.
 People at the time thought it was great — and it really is simple to monitor devices with it.